 Following completion of course work, including internship or practicum; (excluding comprehensive exam or qualifiers) all doctoral and masters thesis students must be continuously enrolled for at least one credit of dissertation or thesis each semester (Fall and Spring) annually, through the graduation of the student or until the time limit is exceeded.
 There is no separation between completions of course work, internship or practicum and initiation of dissertation or thesis credit registration.
-Once the student has registered for the number of dissertation credits required by the program of study (typically nine or twelve), or the number of thesis credits required by their program of study (typically three to six), she or he must register for one dissertation or until the time limit is exceeded (See Time Limitation Policy for doctoral or master's students).
+Once the student has registered for the number of dissertation credits required by the program of study (typically nine or twelve), or the number of thesis credits required by their program of study (typically three to six), she or he must register for one dissertation or one thesis credit each semester (Fall and Spring) annually through the graduation of the student or until the time limit is exceeded (See Time Limitation Policy for doctoral or master's students).
 For this period, the student will be considered a full-time doctoral or masters student.